keithbuhler/keithbuhler.github.io/philosophy.md

 * [Clair Morrissey, Kelsey Palghat, "Engaging Reading", Teaching Philosophy 37:1, March 2014.](http://works.bepress.com/clair_morrissey/4/)
 * [Learn more about how to read philosophy papers](https://sites.google.com/a/wellesley.edu/pinkguidetophilosophy/how-to-read)
 * [Teaching Students to Read Philosophy](http://www.pdcnet.org/collection/show?id=teachphil_2004_0027_0004_0351_0368&file_type=pdf)

+#### I Just Finished Your Class; What Should I Do? ####
+- Do the Course Evaluation.
+- Also, [Rate my class](http://www.ratemyprofessors.com/ShowRatingsjsp?tid=1822771) to let others know how you had a great time.
+- [Email me or set up an appointment](emailto:keith.buhler@uky.edu) to share criticism, compliments, or other comments.

 #### I have other questions -- can we talk? ####
 - Contact via [email](keith.buhler@uky.edu) or [twitter](https://twitter.com/Keith_Buhler).